 My destination travel adventure to the south in Puglia, Italy – and a good talk.

-I was having a conversation with Ed, my boyfriend, about the fact that we’re always on the lookout for something new, better than before, the “real” life of someone in another culture.
+I was having a conversation with my friend about the fact that we’re always on the lookout for something new, better than before, the “real” life of someone in another culture.
 I have to admit I’ve been like that.
 He even called Italy a sort of theme park because of the way tourists and travelers treat its heritage – we all want the “real” Italy, the food, the sights, the lifestyle.
 But we don’t really want it, was his argument – the people asking for “real” Italy are people who want the best table service, the cleanest rooms, the best food by an acclaimed chef.
 The realness of any place comes from where it started, and usually it started from a more poor side of the country.
 So he claims, no one wants the true Italy.

 So I wonder what people want when they travel – the real life where maybe you see garbage, or rundown stores with far too little aisle space, or what they mention: the “real”, the best parts of the country served up on a plate, table service.
 I always thought that by saying I wanted the authentic life, I meant the culture of the people and not the extras.
 Not the dreaded ‘touristy’ kitsch things.
 I really don’t want to be stuck in crowds of people and wait in a line for some hyped up gelato place, something that will definitely happen in Italy.